 In 2005, however, Congress sought to clear the record.
 The Bankruptcy Abuse Protection & Consumer Protection Act (BAPCPA) added what is referred to as the “hanging paragraph” at the end of 11 U.S.C. §523.
 It states that a return is an appropriate tax form that “satisfies the requirements of applicable non-bankruptcy law (including applicable filing requirements).”
 This is an issue for debtors, because applicable non-bankruptcy law states that tax returns must be filed before April 15 (or October 15, with extensions).
 Thus, many courts have held that for dischargeability purposes, late tax returns do not count as true ‘returns.’

 Despite this dogmatic ruling, the IRS does not always follow this path.
 The general rule seems to be that if a Notice of Delinquency has been issued, and they must make an estimate or official assessment on it, then the window for the debt to be dischargeable has passed.
 If the IRS has to devote time and effort to your case, your debts will likely be deemed non-dischargeable.
-This is largely because if enough time has passed that a Notice of Delinquency has been sent, good faith on the part of the taxpayer can no longer be presumed.
+This is largely when enough time has passed that a Notice of Delinquency has been sent, good faith on the part of the taxpayer can no longer be presumed.

 There is, despite the fairly extensive discussion of the hanging paragraph at the federal level, surprisingly little jurisprudence about whether New York tax law applies.
 In theory, the state will follow the federal lead, but they are not required to do so.
-It would be wise not to assume, and simply make certain to get one’s tax return in to the IRS in a timely manner.
+It would be wise not to assume, and simply make certain to get one’s tax return into the IRS in a timely manner.